 Italian tax relief for expat workers

-Recently, Italy introduced a massive expat tax relief known as “Decree of Growth”, a bill seeking to help workers regardless of skill level willing to relocate to Italy.
+Recently, Italy introduced a massive expat tax relief known as the “Decree of Growth”, a bill seeking to help workers, regardless of skill level, willing to relocate to Italy.
 This bill is in force up to December 31st 2023.

 Under this law, during the first five years of employment in Italy, only 30% of your income is taxable, leaving 70% of your gross income as yours to keep.

 This bill increases the untaxed income bracket to 90% if you seek to relocate to southern Italy or the islands of Sicily or Sardinia, which are southern islands under the Italian domain.

 Furthermore, house ownership/mortgage or dependent children will extend this grant for an extra five years, with taxable income remaining at 50% for those extra five years.
 However, if three or more children are dependent on you, the five-year extra grant will stay at 90%.

 Yes, as a tax resident in Italy, you pay tax on your worldwide retirement income.
 However, expat retirees can benefit from Italy’s quite generous flat-rate tax offer as long as they qualify.

 Italian flat-rate tax for expat retirees

 Italy offers a 7% flat tax incentive for retirees moving to Southern Italy.